Kennerdol/WMH2024-SQL-Analytics/README.md

 ## Project Files
 - wusakileHospital2024.xlsx – Original dataset containing hospital-related information.
-- wusakileHospital.sql – SQL script for dataset manipulation and analytical queries.
+- wusakileHospital2024.sql – SQL script for dataset manipulation and analytical queries.
 - README.md 👉[View](https://github.com/Kennerdol/Wusakile-Hospital-2024-SQL-Analytics/edit/main/README.md)👈– Documentation for project setup, usage, and insights.
+- LICENSE - Contains the CC BY-NC 4.0 License under which this project is distributed.

 ## Data Source
 The original data for the project was obtained from the hospital management system (Proclin).